RSEToolkit/RSEToolkit.github.io/.github/ISSUE_TEMPLATE/new-content.md

 ---
 name: Requesting or providing new content
-about: Request that new content is provided in the RSEToolkit or provide details of new content you will be providing.
+about: Request that new content is provided in the RSEToolkit or give details of new content you will be providing.
 title: ''
 labels: new content
 assignees: ''